artcom/Zerseher/README.md

 The cloth simulation used in the redesign of the Zerseher.

+# Zerseher
 The Zerseher is pioneering interactive installation created by Joachim Sauter & Dirk Lüsebrink in 1990.

 The piece was redesigned in 2014 by Raphaël de Courville and Dimitar Ruszev under the direction of Joachim Sauter.

-# Notes
-The interactive part of the code has been modified to run as a standalone application, with the mouse cursor replacing the gaze-tracking of the real installation.

-# About the project:
+# Credits
 Zerseher, 2014

 Artist: Joachim Sauter

-Computational design: Raphaël de Courville, Dimitar Ruszev Software development: Sinan Goo, Teemu Kallio
+Computational design: Raphaël de Courville, Dimitar Ruszev

+Software development: Sinan Goo, Teemu Kallio

 Construction: Marcus Heyden

 Commissioned by Berlin Akademie der Künste for the exhibition “Schwindel der Wirklichkeit”, September 17 – December 14, 2014

 More: http://artcom.de/de/blog/on-the-development-of-the-new-zerseher/

+# Notes
+The interactive part of the code has been modified to run as a standalone application, with the mouse cursor replacing the gaze-tracking of the real installation.

 # Getting started
 The visual effect used in the Zerseher is coded in Processing.
 To get it running on your computer, follow those simple steps: